-Sponsored Research Services (SRS) - SRS is a unit of the Division of Sponsored Research reporting to the Vice President for Research.
+SRS (Sponsored Research Services) - SRS is a unit of the Division of Sponsored Research reporting to the Vice President for Research.
 SRS staff are responsible for reviewing and submitting contract and grant proposals, accepting grants, and negotiating contracts for extramurally-funded research, training, and public service projects.
 SRS staff act as FSU's institutional official in matters involving the sponsor's awarding office.
 SRS is also responsible for post-award activities, such as approving certain actions delegated to the campus by sponsors, obtaining sponsor approvals as required, resolving problems that arise during the project period, reviewing consultant agreements, and assuring compliance with University and sponsor policies and regulations.
 SRS staff write and execute subcontracts with other institutions for performance of a portion of the scope of work under contracts and grants awarded to the University.
 Working with the FSU Research Foundation, SRS coordinates proposal and award activity involving non-public funding.

 Stipend - A payment made to an individual under a fellowship or training grant in accordance with pre-established levels to provide for the individual's living expenses during the period of training.

 STTR (Small Business Technology Transfer) - Grant applications and/or programs to fund small business "teamed" with research institutions.

 Subcontract, Subgrant, or Subagreement - A document written under the authority of, and consistent with the terms and conditions of an award (a grant, contract or cooperative agreement), that transfers a portion of the research or substantive effort of the prime award to another institution or organization.